-No matter the degree of robbery that you have been charged with in New York, a Robbery charge is extremely serious and can have a long-term effect on your life, from jail time to an inability to find future employment.
+No matter the degree of robbery that you have been charged with in New York, a robbery charge is extremely serious and can have a long-term effect on your life, from jail time to an inability to find future employment.

-When you have been charged with any criminal offense, it’s important to get the immediate advice of a skilled criminal defense attorney to protect your rights.
+If you have been charged with any criminal offense, it’s important to get the immediate advice of a skilled criminal defense attorney to protect your rights.
 Your attorney will look closely at your case and be able to make use of strategies to develop the best defense possible.

 At the law offices of Jason Bassett Criminal Attorney, you can secure skilled legal counsel from a former prosecutor who understands the system and who brings that skill and insight to each individual case he defends.
-If you have been accused or charged with a Robbery or any felony crime on Long Island or in New York City, having the right legal representation ensures that your rights are being defended.
+If you have been accused or charged with robbery or any felony crime on Long Island or in New York City, having the right legal representation ensures that your rights are being defended.

-If you are in need of experienced criminal defense representation in New York, contact the law firm of Jason Bassett Criminal Attorney for a free consultation, call now: (631) 259-6060.
+If you are in need of experienced criminal defense representation in New York, contact the law firm of Jason Bassett Criminal Attorney for a free consultation.
+Call now: (631) 259-6060.